EMC China Lab

 What is an MSDS Report?

-The MSDS (Material Safety Data Sheet) is the "safety passport" for chemicals, globally standardized as the Safety Data Sheet (SDS).
-It uses 16 standardized sections of information—from component toxicity to transportation regulations—to comprehensively ensure the safety of chemicals throughout their full lifecycle from production to disposal.
+The MSDS (Material Safety Data Sheet) is the "safety passport" for cheMICals, globally standardized as the Safety Data Sheet (SDS).
+It uses 16 standardized sections of information—from component toxicity to transportation regULations—to comprehensively ensure the safety of chemicals throughout their full lifecycle from production to disposal.

 Core Functions: